Common Fund Staff Biographies

 Operations Team Program Analyst

 Tony Casco joined OSC in January 2015 as a program analyst contractor, assisting with the management and implementation of Common Fund programs.
-Tony has served NIH in a variety of capacities and positions since he first joined NINDS as an intern in 2004.
-After completing his Bachelor's degree in Economics from Boston College in 2008, Tony returned to NINDS to serve under the Assistant Director for Science Administration.
+Mr. Casco has served NIH in a variety of capacities since he first joined the National Institute of Neurological Disorders and Stroke (NINDS) as an intern in 2004.
+After completing his bachelor's degree in economics from Boston College in 2008, Mr. Casco returned to NINDS to serve under the assistant director for science administration.
 During that time, he helped run the NINDS Summer Internship Program and earned his Certificate of Accounting.
-He transitioned to NIMH as a budget analyst and then had a brief tenure at NIAID within OPOS before joining OSC.
-In his decade plus service to NIH, Tony has contributed to critical systems programs including QlikView - a data visualization tool that has since been adopted by multiple institutes.
+He transitioned to National Institute of Mental Health (NIMH) as a budget analyst and then had a brief tenure at the National Institute of Allergy and Infectious Diseases (NIAID) within the Office of Planning and Operations Support before joining OSC.
+In his decade-plus service to NIH, Mr. Casco has contributed to critical systems programs including QlikView - a data visualization tool that has since been adopted by multiple institutes.
 He received an NIH 2014 Director's Award for his contributions to the QlikView data visualization administration team.

 Operations Team Program Analyst